sinui0/ludi/README.md

 Check out this blog post on [tokio actors](https://ryhl.io/blog/actors-with-tokio/) which serves as a nice introduction to this paradigm.

 A pitfall of message-based synchronization, in this author's view, is the boilerplate that comes with it.
 To address this, ludi comes with (optional) macros which can be used to generate APIs which encapsulate the implementation details of message passing, and instead provide more ergonomic OOP-style interfaces (traits, methods).

-This approach was inspired by [`spaad`](https://github.com/Restioson/spaad), a crate built on [`xtra`](https://github.com/Restioson/xtra).
+This project was inspired by [`xtra`](https://github.com/Restioson/xtra), and [`spaad`](https://github.com/Restioson/spaad) an extension crate built on it.

 ## Features

 - Small
-    - Contains very little implementation code, mostly traits and helpers.
+    - Contains very little implementation code.
-    - The "batteries" that are included are feature gated, eg `futures-mailbox`.
 - Ergonomic
     - Generate APIs which resemble lock-based interfaces.
 - Safe